reypm/docker-pyrocms/README.md

 # Show the logs from php-fpm
 $ docker logs -f dockerpyrocms_php-fpm_1

-# Show the logs from php-fpm
+# Show the logs from httpd
 $ docker logs -f dockerpyrocms_httpd_1
 ```